 “You prepare thoroughly and you do it strategically,” says Ravi Kalluri, a senior manager for program management at Cisco Systems and certified SAFe program consultant.

-Kalluri, M.S.E.E., M.B.A., PMP® and Certified Scrum Master, is teaching the popular UCSC Silicon Valley Extension PMP® Examination Preparation: 35 Hour course set to begin Sept.
-7. It’s a grueling exam that he remembers clearly, especially the challenge of sitting for hours to work out complex test case scenarios.
+Kalluri, M.S.E.E., M.B.A., PMP® and Certified Scrum Master, is teaching the popular UCSC Silicon Valley Extension PMP® Examination Preparation: 35 Hour course.
+It’s a grueling exam that he remembers clearly, especially the challenge of sitting for hours to work out complex test case scenarios.

 “You need both mental and physical stamina,” he says.

 Fortunately, Kalluri passed the PMI Project Management Professional (PMP)® exam on his first try.
 He has gone on to build a successful career that has included directing project development at some of the most innovative companies in Silicon Valley.

 “These days, PMP® certification is the minimum people look for,” Kalluri says.
 “It’s like having an M.D. for a doctor or a Ph.D. to be a professor.
 Everybody wants to pass on the first try and many schools promise that, but really it’s about the kind of preliminary work you’re willing to put into it and the materials and methods you choose to focus on.”

 It takes time.
 The Project Management Institute projects that the most successful test takers study at least 35 hours prior to the exam.
 Even seasoned project managers need to hunker down and commit to a serious study schedule.